MinimiseOCE/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch a Sketch
 A Drawing Program where you can draw a grid, and draw across it

 ## Goals
-Practise javascript
+- Practise javascript
-Practise manipulating the DOM
+- Practise manipulating the DOM
-Practise event listeners
+- Practise event listeners

 ## What I Learnt
 How to utiize the DOM to draw smooth lines and manipulate local variables inside divs